-In this post, I shall concentrate on a number of tribes that are found largely in Attock District, a region where Pothohari culture and language gives way to Pashtun cultural norms.
+In this post, I shall concentrate on a number of tribes that are found largely in Attock Districtt, a region where Pothohari culture and language gives way to Pashtun cultural norms.
 The Indus River flows along the western boundary of the district for about 130 Kilometres, dividing the district from the three bordering districts of Khyber Pukhtoonkhwa.
 As such, identification with a tribe, a common feature of Pashtun cultural traditions, is an important source of identity in this border region.
-The four tribes that I will look at, namely the Alpial, Gheba, Jodhra, and Khattar, all claim a non-Pashtun origin, either tracing Rajput ancestry or claiming a Mughal identity.
-Sources used here include D. Turner “The Attock District: A Detailed and Comprehensive Survey Updating Col Gracroft’s Report”, (1891) and Col. C. Gracroft.
+The two tribes that I will look at, namely the Gheba, and Khattar, all claim a non-Pashtun origin, either tracing Rajput ancestry or claiming a Mughal identity.
+I would ask the read to read this post in conjunction with my post on the Jodhra and Alpial tribes.
+Sources used here include D. Turner’s “The Attock District: A Detailed and Comprehensive Survey Updating Col Gracroft’s Report”, (1891) and Col. C. Gracroft.
 “Report on the Races and Tribes of the Attock and Rawalpindi Districts”, (1868).
-Below are a list of tribes classified as Rajput by 1911 Census of India:

 Like other tribes of this region, the Gheba are further sub-divided into three main muhis (clans), the Rawal, Bhandial and Sihal.
 The Sardars of Kot Fateh Khan belong to the Rawal branch of the family, and current Sardar is Sher Ali Khan.
 The Ghebas are found mainly in the western portion of the Fateh Jang Tehsil of Attock District, where they occupy solid block of villages reaching to the Kala Chita on the north, to Fateh Jang and Sagar to the east, and almost to the Sil river in the south.
 There main villages are Kot Fateh Khan, Manjia, Dhurnal, Gullial, Malal, Mari, Shahr Rai Saidullah, Sikhwal and Dhari-Rai-Ditta all in Fatehjang Tehsil of Attock District.